CellProfiling/seq2loc_benchmark/README.md

   Performs inference on saved MULocDeep models for hou_testset.csv and save metrics.

 - **random.sh**
-    Computer performance of random bernoulli baseline for localization prediction where bernoulli parameters are callibrated to the training set
+    Computes performance of random bernoulli baseline for localization prediction where bernoulli parameters are callibrated to the training set

 ### Training and evaluating models from PLM-Aggregation sweep